 THE CREW: MNCUN'S YOUNG PROFESSIONALS NETWORKING GROUP

 The Crew is a group for young professionals – under 40 years old - working in the credit union movement in Minnesota.
 The Minnesota Credit Union Network hosts special sessions for Crew members at major MnCUN events as well as standalone Crew education sessions, happy hours, and volunteer opportunities throughout the year.

 There is no cost or commitment to joining the Crew.
-By signing up you will begin receiving emails from MnCUN Crew liaison Laura Whittet and the 2016 Crew Ambassador Andrew Deans alerting you of upcoming Crew events and opportunities.
+By signing up you will begin receiving emails from MnCUN Crew liaison Laura Whittet and the 2017 Crew Ambassador Laura Jorris alerting you of upcoming Crew events and opportunities.

 An online Forum has been created in the Crew Group page of the MnCUN website.
 This is where the members of The Crew can come together to share ideas and educate one another on credit union strategies and concerns.
 Share your stories ideas, questions, and concerns in this collaborative Forum.
 You can also use this space to find out who else from your area is planning on attending Network events.